emilydolson/CSE-830-SS-22/syllabus.md

 ## Grading:

-60% Homeworks ; 20% Lecture reviews; 10% Midterm Exam ; 10% Final Exam
+80% Homeworks ; 20% Lecture reviews;

 ## Homework assignments

-There will be six homework assignments, each worth 10% of your final grade.
+There will be six homework assignments, each worth 10%-15% of your final grade.
 Assignments will consist of programming projects, with occasional mathematical or short-answer questions.
 You must solve the homework on your own.
 You may not share code or look at other students’ code.
 That said, asking questions and discussing higher-level concepts on Piazza is highly encouraged.
 The best way to understand the subtleties of algorithmic problems is to argue about how to solve them.
 All assignments will be due at 11:59pm Michigan time on the due date.
 You will lose 10% off your maximum grade per day late, to a cap of five days (and 50% off), after which it will not be accepted.
 We do understand that unexpected events befall even the most dedicated student, so we will provide 5 free late days that can be used on a single assignment or spread across assignments without a penalty.
 Do not waste this extension or feel obligated to use it; the goal is for it to cover all unforeseen circumstances.

 ## Lecture review assignments

 There will be 15 lecture review assignments, each worth 1% - 2% of your grade.
 These will be due every friday at 11:59pm Michigan time.
 They will be a mix of multiple choice and short answer questions (no programming) covering the material in the lectures for the week.
 These assignments are intended to be quick (assuming you paid attention to the lectures) and serve as a way for both you and us to confirm that you’re getting the intended key information out of the lectures.
 These assignments may not be turned in late, but your lowest 2 scores will be dropped.

-## Exams

-There will be two exams (a midterm and a final).
-One week before each exam, we will provide a detailed scoring guide and description of the possible questions so that you will know exactly what to expect.
-Exams will consist of a 15 minute conversation via Zoom with the instructor or a TA.
-We know this exam format may be new to many of you, but given the remote format of the course we think it is the best option (for those of you hoping to get a software development job in industry, it will also be good practice for technical interviews).
-Our goal is to do everything we can to minimize the stress associated with this exam format - note that each exam only accounts for 10% of your final grade.
-That said, note that if you fail an exam we may schedule a follow-up in which we audit some of your homework solutions to ensure that they are your own work.

 ## Grading

-We will determine your final grade based on your scores on the homework assignments, quizzes and exams, as described above.
+We will determine your final grade based on your scores on the homework assignments, as described above.
 By default, you need 90% of the points to receive a 4.0, 85% for a 3.5, 80% for a 3.0, 75% for a 2.5, 70% for a 2.0, 65% for a 1.5, and 60% for a 1.0.
 We reserve the right to adjust these numbers later in the term if needed.

 Note that at the end of the semester we often receive requests from students with borderline scores to be bumped up to the next letter grade.
 In order to do this fairly, we need to have some additional piece of evidence beyond assignments and exams that suggests that you have mastered the material.
 The most likely way for you to demonstrate this is through participation.
 If you participate in the synchronous portion of class or on Piazza, you provide us with another source of information as to how well you are learning the material, and how much effort you are putting into the course.
 We can use this information to help counterbalance a difficulty with exams or assignments.
 Let's have an active class!
 Class participation will never harm your grade; always ask any questions you may have about the material.
 Likewise, getting “Good Question” or “Good Answer” flags on Piazza is another source of information for us to help raise your grade.

 Academic Dishonesty: Because a primary goal of this course is to teach professionalism, any academic dishonesty will be viewed as evidence that this goal has not been achieved, and will be grounds for receiving a failing grade on the assignment, the exam, or in the course as a whole.
 Examples of academic dishonesty include (but are not limited to):
 - Copying another student’s code or exam answers.
 - Using code implemented by someone else to solve the specific assigned question (i.e., don’t get someone else to do your project for you!)